vLeov/php-chess/docs/data-conversion.md

 ✨ FEN stands for Forsyth-Edwards Notation and is the standard way for describing chess positions using text strings.

-Almost everything in PHP Chess can be done with a chessboard object.
 At some point you'll definitely want to convert a FEN string into a chessboard object for further processing, and this can be done with the [Chess\FenToBoardFactory](https://github.com/chesslablab/php-chess/blob/main/src/FenToBoardFactory.php) class according to the variants supported.

-Let's continue a classical game from the FEN position of B54, which is the ECO code for "Sicilian Defense: Modern Variations, Main Line" previously discussed in [Read PGN](https://php-chess.docs.chesslablab.org/read-pgn/).

 ```php
 use Chess\FenToBoardFactory;